RabbitWhite1/issueclear/README.md

 #### General Args

 - `--limit`: you can use this to limit number of issues you scrape.
 This is a polite behavior in the Internet.
+- `--sortby created|updated`: choose the field used for incremental ordering and cursors.
+Use `created` for the very first full ingestion (ensures you enumerate everything once).
+After an initial full sync finishes, switch to `updated` to skip unchanged historical issues and only process new or recently modified ones.
+If your initial run was interrupted, keep using `created` until you are confident the historical backlog is complete.

 #### Github